 | Color | Black | Black |

-| UV Protection | Yes (high) | Yes (high) |
+| UV protection | Yes (high) | Yes (high) |

-| Extended Panel | 4 × 6 m | 4 × 6 m |
+| Expanded panel | 4 × 6 m | 4 × 6 m |

-| If your case is… | Recommended Variant |
+| If your application is… | Recommended variant |

 |---|---|